FDio/csit/docs/report/vpp_performance_tests/overview.rst

 Methodology: LXC and Docker Containers memif
 --------------------------------------------

 CSIT |release| introduced additional tests taking advantage of VPP memif virtual interface (shared memory interface) tests to interconnect VPP instances.
-VPP vswitch instance runs in bare-metal user-mode handling Intel x520 NIC 10GbE interfaces and connecting over memif (Master side) virtual interfaces to more instances of VPP running in :abbr:`LXC (Linux Container)` or in Docker Containers,  both with memif virtual interfaces (Slave side).
+VPP vswitch instance runs in bare-metal user-mode handling Intel x520 NIC 10GbE, Intel x710 NIC 10GbE, Intel xl710 NIC 40GbE interfaces and connecting over memif (Slave side) virtual interfaces to more instances of VPP running in :abbr:`LXC (Linux Container)` or in Docker Containers, both with memif virtual interfaces (Master side).
 LXCs and Docker Containers run in a priviliged mode with VPP data plane worker threads pinned to dedicated physical CPU cores per usual CSIT practice.
 All VPP instances run the same version of software.
 This test topology is equivalent to existing tests with vhost-user and VMs as described earlier in :ref:`tested_physical_topologies`.